04 Nov Small Business, Supersized Brand (part one)

-Having said that global corporations often begin with one person with a strong vision.
+Having said that global corporations often begin with a single person with a burning vision.

 And as an example: in the 1950s there was a high school mathematics teacher called Kumon Toru who had a son who was failing maths.
 So he made some special worksheets for him and broke down all the math concepts into very simple and gradual components.
 Within about two years his son Takeshi had gone from being hopeless to this phenomenal mathematician, studying years above his school year curriculum.
 And so did his daughter.